gotthardp/lorawan-server/doc/Handlers.md

-  devaddr    | Hex String  | DevAddr of the active node. deveui     | Hex String  | DevEUI of the device. appargs    | Any         | Application arguments for this node. battery    | Integer     | Most recent battery level reported by the device. fcnt       | Integer     | Received frame sequence number. port       | Integer     | LoRaWAN port number.
+  devaddr    | Hex String  | DevAddr of the active node. deveui     | Hex String  | DevEUI of the device. appargs    | Any         | Application arguments for this node. desc       | String      | Custom description of this node. battery    | Integer     | Most recent battery level reported by the device. fcnt       | Integer     | Received frame sequence number. port       | Integer     | LoRaWAN port number.